 — GQ Magazine (@GQMagazine) July 7, 2020

-As Sprinklr’s Modern Research and social listening capabilities captured all the Fashion Week buzz, we couldn’t help but feel heartened to realize that, even in these difficult times, indeed the show must go on.
+As Sprinklr’s Sprinklr Insights and social listening capabilities captured all the Fashion Week buzz, we couldn’t help but feel heartened to realize that, even in these difficult times, indeed the show must go on.

 While the world adjusts to the “next normal,” top luxury fashion brands delighted us by using modern channels to amp up their social marketing.
 Those participating in Paris Fashion Week didn’t bat a faux eyelash at flexing their creative muscles to bewitch us with the glamor and excitement we deserve.
 As @GQ mused via social media, “What if digital fashion week is the best fashion week ever?”